grokkingnix/bourne-to-blog/README.md

 Alternatively you can build and publish a single post by using the `-s` flag, for example: `blog -bps file.md` this will only perform the building and publishing functions on the specified file.

+## Build and Publish Blog Index Page

+You can build and publish the blog index page with the `-m` option.
+Depending on your blog setup this can be thought of as your home page.
+Three variables need to be specified for this option to work:

+`BLOG_MAIN`: This variable is the relative path on your web server to where your blog index page resides `BLOG_DOMAIN`: This is your blog web address i.e. `https://domain.com` `BLOG_INDEX`: This variable is the full path to a `.md` file that contains the introduction to your blog index page

+The `-m` option will get all of the posts currently published on your website (internet access required) and create a local list, it will then build a new page from that list of posts and upload it to your public ftp server.

+This option requires for your post `.md` files to start with the following style of heading:

+    # CSS Grid Navigation Bar

+    ##### Published: 2020-08-20 | Last Updated: 2021-02-02 | ~8 Minute Read

+This is because of how each post is parsed, the title and published date are expected to be in this specific format.
+If you have a different format, your index page may not be built as expected.

+For an example of how this index page will look please see [here](https://nixing.mx/blog/blog.html).

 ## Create a Wiki

 You can create your very own Wiki with Bourne to Blog, take a look at the `samples` folder for the files that can help you.
 You can see a detailed step by step guide [here](https://nixing.mx/blog/creating-a-wiki-with-bourne-to-blog.html)